 Note: A maximum of nine semester hours taken at ASU as a nondegree graduate student may be applied, at the academic unit's discretion, toward a future ASU master's degree.

-For admission information and procedures, access the Web site at www.asu.edu/graduate/admissions, or refer to the Application for Graduate Admission booklet.
+For admission information and procedures, access the Web site at www.asu.edu/graduate/admissions.